kotulaf/manageEmployees-fullstack/readme.txt

 	- there are two ways to integrate bootstrap: through a cdn link that we can add into our header in the index.html file through the terminal with a command found on the website
 	- i installed bootstrap through the terminal and it appeared in our package.json as a dependency
-	- make sure you import bootstrap into your application, you
+	- make sure you import bootstrap into your application, you can use either way to do it
+	- now we can use Bootstrap CSS classes to do what we need to do

+12) Next we will create a React component to display a list of users on our webpage
+	- create a "components" folder in the "src" folder and a new file "ListEmployeeComponent.jsx", it can also have the ".js" suffix, just know we will be writing jsx code in too as is standard in React